St. Louis Soccer League: National competition

-Before the establishment of the National Challenge Cup in 1914, most teams participated in city, state or regional competitions.
-The only opportunity for teams from one region to test themselves against the best on a national level came from ad hoc cups and off-season tours.
+Most teams participated in city, state, or regional competitions before the establishment of the National Challenge Cup in 1914.
+The only opportunities for teams from one region to test themselves against the best on a national level came from ad hoc cups and off-season tours.

 In 1913, the St. Louis Soccer League came to national attention when St. Leo’s tied the Paterson True Blues, winners of the American Cup.
 At the time, the American Cup was the most recognized regional cup and was the de facto East Coast championship.

 While the newly established United States Football Association established the National Challenge Cup in 1914, it was not until 1918 that the St. Louis teams entered the cup.
-They initially had difficulty getting past the Chicago and Cleveland teams, but in 1920 Ben Millers stunned the east coast teams by knocking off Fore River to become the first club outside of the northeast to win the cup.
+They initially had difficulty getting past the Chicago and Cleveland teams, but in 1920, Ben Millers stunned the East Coast teams by knocking off Fore River to become the first club outside of the northeast to win the cup.
 SLSL teams then went to the next four finals, taking only the 1922 title.
-SLSL team also went to the final in 1926, 1929 and every season from 1932 to 1939.
+The SLSL team also went to the final in 1926, 1929, and every season from 1932 to 1939.

 Past winners

+For a list of league standings by year, see List of St. Louis Soccer League seasons.